tryolabs/aws-workshop/workshop/s3-web-ec2-api-rds/03-RDS.md

 5. On the left menu select Parameter Store
 6. Click Create Parameter
 7. Enter  `/prod/api/DATABASE_NAME` as the name and `name of the postgres database` as description
-8. Enter the db name the db name that was picked on step 10 of the previous [section](/doc/AWS-step-by-step-QGz9JlByckihA5wECLa0t#:uid=067288080358595842315043&h2=Create-Postgres-in-RDS) on the value attribute
+8. Enter the db name, the db name that was picked on step 10 of the previous section on the value attribute
 9. Click create parameter and close
 10. Now we will need to do the same thing for the username and host
   1. For the username enter `/prod/api/DATABASE_USER` as the name and your database username  and as the value